csumphan/json-schema-form/README.md

 ## Usage
 The UI is completely rendered based of the information in `formSchema.json`.
 Each outer key of the schema represents a path to view/edit/create that specified object type.

-The following is an example of a single
+The following is an example of a single entry in the schema.

 ```json
 {
 "spaceType": {